dmitigr/pgfe/doc/pgfe/README.md

   - work with database connections (in both blocking and non-blocking IO manner);
   - execute prepared statements (named parameters are supported);
   - conveniently call functions and procedures;
-  - conveniently handle errors by either via exceptions or error codes;
+  - conveniently handle errors by either via exceptions or error conditions;
   - conveniently work with [large objects][lob];
-  - exception class and enum entry for each predefined [SQLSTATE][errcodes] code;
+  - enum entry for each predefined [SQLSTATE][errcodes];
   - easily convert the data from the client side representation to the server side representation and vice versa (conversions of multidimensional [PostgreSQL] arrays to/from any combinations of STL containers are supported